ZZKer/Minecraft-Randomizer/README.md

 Current Features:
- - All non-color crafting and smelting recipes in item pool
+ - All crafting and smelting recipes in item pool
  - Seeded random to allow multiple people to play with the same randomization
  - Spoiler Log

 Missing Features:
- - Most color crafting and smelting recipes (banners, stained glass, glass panes, concrete powder, terracotta, and glazed terracotta)
  - Logic to prevent softlocks
  - GUI
  - choice to disable specific recipes